ghi-electronics/micropython-vsc-extension/README.md

 ![MicroPython Debugger stopped on a breakpoint on a real board, showing locals, a watch expression, the call stack and program output](images/screenshot.jpg)

+*Stopped on a breakpoint on a real board — locals, watch, call stack, and program output all live.*

 ## What you get

 | | |